 The same goes for a newsletter, a regular email, discussions on social media you participate in, or anything else you have going that relates to the subject of your video stream.
-The more links you have in to your broadcast, the easier it will be for people to find out about it.
+The more links you have into your broadcast, the easier it will be for people to find out about it.
 That’s not just because each link is a road in, but also because each link increases your SEO ranking and makes you show up better in a Google search.

 Do it the other direction, too.
-People who like your broadcast should know how they can contact you, or find what other content you’re offering, when you aren’t broadcasting.
+People who like your broadcast should know how they can contact you, or find what other content you’re offering when you aren’t broadcasting.

 Remember That Social Media Is a Conversation

-Naturally you’re going to want to advertise your broadcast on social media, but as you do, remember the 80/20 rule applying to social media advertising.
+Naturally, you’re going to want to advertise your broadcast on social media, but as you do, remember the 80/20 rule applying to social media advertising.
 Eighty percent of your communication on social media should not be advertising for your stuff, but other kinds of interaction.

 Social media marketing is very different from conventional advertising.
 Advertising is a one-way transaction in which the advertiser tosses the message out to anyone willing to read or listen or watch, hoping some small percentage of recipients will act on the message.
 (It’s never a large percentage.)
 Social media is a conversation, a two-way (or multi-way) interchange.
 People are going to be receptive to your message about a broadcast you’re putting on only to the extent that they’re interested in what you have to say generally.
 The potential conversion rate is much higher than with conventional advertising, but in order to achieve that, you have to participate in the conversation — mostly about things other than your material that you want people to go and see.

 While on the subject of social media, remember that your broadcast is itself a form of social media.
-The broadcast itself offers an opportunity for an ongoing conversation with your viewers, and should be used as such.
+The broadcast itself offers an opportunity for an ongoing conversation with your viewers and should be used as such.
 One of the best tools for that purpose is a chat window, so let’s explore some ideas about how to use that effectively.
-(You can add a chat window using a WordPress plug in or similar code with other site creation software.)
+(You can add a chat window using a WordPress plugin or similar code with other site creation software.)

 Greet the New Arrivals

-With a live streaming broadcast, you should of course be on hand to read and respond to comments in the chat window.
-At least someone should; those who are busy speaking or performing on air can’t, but having someone on duty to greet and welcome new viewers is a must.
+With a live streaming broadcast, you should, of course, be on hand to read and respond to comments in the chat window.
+At least someone should; those who are busy speaking or performing on-air can’t, but having someone on duty to greet and welcome new viewers is a must.
 Don’t be too obtrusive about it (their primary focus will be on the video itself, or it should), but be sure to make people feel welcome and invite them to post comments and join in the conversation.

 Welcome People Back

 Similarly, when someone comes back for a second broadcast, welcome them back.
-A return viewer is pure gold.
+A return viewer is a pure gold.
 This is someone who liked your broadcast enough to come back for more!
-That viewer deserves the VIP treatment.
+That viewer deserves VIP treatment.